-Three years ago, I travelled to Africa, to Congo to be precise for a month, but took no malaria tablets with me.
-I know, it’s shocking given that malaria is a deadly disease.
+Three years ago, I travelled to Central Africa, to Congo to be precise, for a month.
+I took no malaria tablets with me.
+I know, it sounds and is risky given that malaria is a deadly disease.
 But I had my reasons for not taking them.
 Unlike some Africans from the Diaspora, I don’t think I’m somehow less prone to catch Malaria.
 In fact, up until this trip I’ve always taken the tablets whenever I travelled to Africa.
 However, a traumatizing experience with one particular type of Malaria tablets seriously put me off taking them.

 I first had signs of hallucinations when I started taking the tablets three weeks before leaving the UK.
 But as I was unaware of what they could be, I ignored them and told myself that whatever it was it will eventually pass.
-On my first night in Burkina Faso, I had the most vivid and scary hallucination: I saw the girl I was sharing the room with trying to hurt me.
-You can imagine how frightening that was for me as I had just landed in a foreign country.
-But I knew that it was unlikely as my host family seemed (and were in fact) very lovely, so I just assumed it was a bad dream due to fatigue.
-The next day, I went out with two Canadians working on the same organisation, and they warned me about the hallucinations side of the once-a-week Malaria tablets, but I laughed it off.
-That was the first time, someone had ever mentioned the hallucinations side effect of those tablets to me.
+On my first night in Burkina Faso, I had the most vivid and scary hallucinations: I saw the girl I was sharing the room with trying to kill me.
+You can imagine how frightened I was as I had just landed in a foreign country.
+But I knew that it was unlikely as my host family seemed (and were in fact) very nice people.
+So I just assumed it was a bad dream due to fatigue.
+The next day, I went out with two Canadians working in the same organisation, and they warned me about the hallucinations side of the once-a-week Malaria tablets, but I laughed it off.
+That was the first time someone had ever mentioned the hallucinations side effect of those Malaria tablets to me.

 So I stopped taking them and was advised (my dad contacted a pharmacist in London) to take local malaria tablets to cover me for the rest of my time there.
 This whole experience gave me just a taste of what people with mental health problems go through.
 Living with a significant level of fear that you feel you cannot control is one of the scariest and worst thing ever.